 Who can apply to the Degree Partnership Program?

-Any student who meets the requirement of the DPP program or any current undergraduate or post-baccalaureate student who is in good academic standing with OSU.
+Any student who meets the requirement of the DPP program or any current undergraduate or post-baccalaureate student at OSU.
 Admission requirements can be found on the Apply Now DPP webpage.

 How is my tuition calculated?

 You will be billed the appropriate (in-state, out-of-state, or international) community college tuition and fees for courses taken at the partner school.
 You will be billed the appropriate (in-state, out-of-state) OSU tuition and fees for courses taken at OSU.